 - Telephone and utility bills

 According to the CRA, to claim an expense as a start-up cost on your income tax, you need “to have carried on a business in the fiscal period in which the expense was incurred.”
-For a complete list of allowable Business Start Up Expenses, please click the link and it will take you to the CRA website.
-For a detailed list of all business expenses, you can click the link and visit the CRA’s Business Expenses page.
+Please see the following link for the complete list of allowable Business Start Up Expenses and for a detailed list of all business expenses, click the following link and visit the CRA’s Business Expenses page.

 Transferring Assets to Your Business